E-commerce

 Verify the contact details: responsiveness = more predictable timelines.

-Submit via Manage submission when all required fields are filled in.
+Submit via Manage submission when all required fields are completed.

 Form accuracy avoids cycles of purely administrative corrections.

-After submission, the App Review team checks compliance with store rules and the alignment between listing and product.
+After submission, the App Review team checks compliance with the store rules and the listing/product fit.
 The timeline depends on workload, complexity, and completeness: do not communicate a fixed duration to your stakeholders without an internal Shopify source.
 If changes are requested, respond with targeted fixes and test notes for the reviewer.
-If the app is rejected, Shopify’s email details the reasons: treat them as a sprint checklist rather than a definitive failure.
+If the app is rejected, Shopify's email details the reasons: treat them as a sprint checklist rather than a final failure.

-As soon as your app accesses order, customer, or team data, you are operating within a strict legal framework in Europe.
-The CNIL website reminds you of obligations regarding informing individuals, security, and, depending on the case, impact assessments or records of processing activities.
-Clearly state how data is used in the listing and in the app, and limit collection to what is necessary: this aligns with the spirit of Shopify requirements on listing honesty and the quality of the merchant experience.
+As soon as your app accesses order, customer, or team data, you operate under a strict legal framework in Europe.
+The site of the CNIL reminds you of obligations regarding informing individuals, security, and, depending on the case, impact assessments or processing records.
+Clearly mention the use of data in the listing and in the app, and limit collection to what is necessary: this aligns with the spirit of Shopify's requirements for listing honesty and the quality of the merchant experience.

 Registration fees and revenue sharing

-To access the documented sharing plan, Shopify requires an App Store registration with a one-time fee of USD 19 per Partner account, as indicated on the Revenue share page.
+To access the documented revenue-sharing plan, Shopify requires App Store registration with a one-time fee of USD 19 per Partner account, as indicated on the Revenue share page.
 Beyond the sharing percentages, billing mentions 2.9% processing fees and applicable taxes, in addition to the revshare model.

-Reminder of the standard rates for most developers (excluding large companies covered by the specific 15% clause on all volume): 0% Shopify share on the first one million US dollars of gross app revenue accumulated since January 1, 2025, then 15% on the remainder.
-Revenue before 2025 does not count toward this threshold: official details are in the same document and in the cited changelog.
+Reminder of the standard rates for the majority of developers (excluding large companies covered by the specific clause of 15% on all volume): 0% Shopify share on the first US$1 million of cumulative gross app revenue since January 1, 2025, then 15% on the rest.
+Revenue before 2025 does not count toward this threshold: official detail in the same document and in the cited changelog.
 Associated developer accounts are aggregated for threshold calculation: document your structures to avoid surprises.

 After publication

-Publication is not the finish line: Shopify may reassess an app whose core functionality has diverged.
-Maintain clear release notes, monitor webhooks and the versioned API, and continue measuring performance impact.
-On the go-to-market side, iterate on the listing (media A/B tests, proof points, tutorials) and on merchant support: installation retention influences your reputation in the store.
+Publishing is not the finish line: Shopify may reassess an app whose core functionality has drifted.
+Keep clear release notes, monitor webhooks and the versioned API, and continue measuring performance impact.
+On the go-to-market side, iterate on the listing (A/B test media, proof points, tutorials) and on merchant support: install retention influences your reputation in the store.

 Best practices and common mistakes